soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 The SWR provides two major ways of data & metadata authoring

 1.	in an automatized manner, as described in the [Harvester component](ingestion.md);
-2.	in a manual mode, as described within this **Manual data & metadata component**.
+2.	in a manual mode, as described within this **Manual data & metadata authoring component**.

 Note that option (1) is the preferred one from the SWR point of view as it allows to massively tackle metadata and knowledge of remotely available resources, including Catalogue servers of Mission Soil projects, Zenodo, Cordis, INSPIRE Geoportal and others.